mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 ### Submit a job using `sbatch`

-To learn more about the `sbatch` command, see [the official documentation](https://slurm.schedmd.com/sbatch.html)
+To learn more about the `sbatch` command, see [the official documentation](https://slurm.schedmd.com/sbatch.html), or use `sbatch -h`.

 #### Usage

-The job starts when resources are available.
-The command only returns the job id.
+The job starts when resources are available, and only returns the job id.
 The outputs are sent to file(s).
-This works ONLY with shell scripts.
-The batch script may be given to sbatch through a file name on the command line, or if no file name is specified, sbatch will read in a script from standard input.
+`sbatch` ONLY works with shell scripts.
+The batch script may be given to `sbatch` through a filename on the command line, or if no filename is specified, `sbatch` will read in a script from standard input.

 #### Batch scripts rules

-The script can contain srun commands.
-Each srun is a job step.
-The script must start with shebang (#!) followed by the path of the interpreter
+The script can contain `srun` commands.
+Each `srun` is a job step.
+The script must start with shebang (#!) followed by the path to the interpreter
 ```bash
 #!/bin/bash
 #!/usr/bin/env python